flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-37b-beyond-the-jordan-ii/index.en.md

 Jesus says his Talmidim have rewards both in this world And the age to come.
 We don’t expect rewards in the age to come to be material, so we should not expect rewards in this age always to be material.
 Of course, Judas reminds us that promised rewards can later be forfeited.

 No sacrifice for the Kingdom goes uncompensated.
-This promise is good to remember when we offer gifts or go through trials that few, if any, seem to notice
+This promise is good to remember when we offer gifts or go through trials that few, if any, seem to notice.

+Remember, the chapter breaks are man's inventions.
+The parable in Matthew 20 is directly related to Peter's question and Jesus' response.

 ## The parable of the workers

 | Matthew 20
 | :--
 | 1  “For the kingdom of heaven is like a master of a house who went out early in the morning to hire laborers for his vineyard.
-2  After agreeing with the laborers for a denarius a day, he sent them into his vineyard.
+2  {{< hl >}}After agreeing with the laborers for a denarius a day{{< /hl >}}, he sent them into his vineyard.
 3  And going out about the third hour he saw others standing idle in the marketplace, 4  and to them he said, ‘You go into the vineyard too, and whatever is right I will give you.’
 5  So they went.
 Going out again about the sixth hour and the ninth hour, he did the same.
 6  And about the eleventh hour he went out and found others standing.
 And he said to them, ‘Why do you stand here idle all day?’
 7  They said to him, ‘Because no one has hired us.’
 He said to them, ‘You go into the vineyard too.’

 This is one of my favorite parables.
 The Holy Spirit reminds me of it whenever I have any sense of envy or questioning of those in authority.

 In addition to having the familiar “the kingdom is like…” beginning, we would categorize this as one of the “last shall be first” parables dealing with a divine reversal.

+In verse 2, we get the sense that there had been some negotiation on their wages.
+This group wanted to make sure they got what was theirs.

 In verse 4, the owner says “whatever is right, I will give you”.
 These workers were, naturally, expecting something less than a full day’s wage.